-As a young child living in Africa, America was not only a place we admired.
-It was a place where your most unobtainable dreams could become reality.
+As a young child living in Africa, America is a place full of hope and dreams.
+It is a place where your most unobtainable dreams could become reality.
 And now I find myself in this constant state of sadness that America is now a place of fear and injustice.

 In the past couple of weeks, I’ve found myself feeling angry and sad.
 Being plagued by the hurt of consistently feeling judged, ridiculed, and stereotyped simply because of my skin color.
 MY FUCKING SKIN COLOR!
 I can never seem to wrap my head around that fact.

 There has been so much outrage and sadness that has affected all of us in the past week (since the horrific events in Charlottesville).
 But, I have to ask, why did we wait until Charlottesville to start this conversation?